ohler55/ox/README.md

 ## <a name="release">Release Notes</a>

-### Release 1.5.4
+### Release 1.5.5

- - Worked around bug in rb_protect in ruby 1.9.x and OS X 10.6.8 that caused ignored exceptions to be raised on program exit.
+ - Fixed bug in special character encoding to remove the double ampersands.

- - Fixed a parse bug that did not accept &nn; sequences.
+ - Fixed bug that did not dump XSD times correctly.

+ - Fixed bug in the prolog parsing.

+ - Improved the speed of time parsing and dumping.

+ - Increased the time resolution for Rubies that support nanoseconds.

+ - Cleaned up compile flags.

+ - All tests pass with all supported Rubies.

+ - Added value() callback to the SAX parser which allows deferred value parsing and typing to improve performance.

+ - Added attr_value() callback to the SAX parser which allows deferred value parsing and typing to improve performance with attributes.

+ - Added an example that demonstrates using several parsing techniques with different parsers.
+The example is in the test/weather directory.

 ## <a name="description">Description</a>